milindcp01/puzzles/README.md

 Maze pathfinder
 ====
-this is the solution for Maze pathfinder problem: http://codeabbey.com/index/task_view/maze-pathfinder
+This is the solution for Maze pathfinder problem: http://codeabbey.com/index/task_view/maze-pathfinder
 ====